OUIsolutions/CWebStudioFirmware/README.md

 - **Permissions**: Sensitive operations (reading, writing, and shutting down) are controlled by specific flags, ensuring the administrator has full control over what is allowed.
 - **Body Limit**: The server limits the request body size for write operations to 1GB (`MAX_BODY`), preventing memory abuse.

 ## Limitations

 - The single-process mode (`--single_process`) is only applicable on non-Windows systems.
 - Errors when loading dynamic libraries are displayed in the console, but there is no automatic recovery mechanism.
 - The server does not support static files (`use_static` is set to `false`).

-## Contribution

-If you’d like to contribute to this project, feel free to open issues or pull requests.
-Suggestions for improving security, adding new features, or fixing bugs are always welcome.

-## License

-This project does not specify a license in the provided code.
-For usage or distribution, contact the author or define an appropriate license.

-## Contact

-For questions or support, reach out to the main developer (information not provided in the code).
-Alternatively, open an issue in the project repository.

----

-There you go, hope this README covers everything!
-If you need tweaks or more details, just let me know. 😎